awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 |  24xlarge  |  192  |
 |  32xlarge  |  256  |

 To calculate the instance size footprint of a Reserved Instance, multiply the number of instances by the normalization factor\.
-For example, an `t2.medium` has a normalization factor of 2 so a reservation for four `t2.medium` instances has a footprint of 8 units\.
+For example, a `t2.medium` has a normalization factor of 2 so a reservation for four `t2.medium` instances has a footprint of 8 units\.

-You can allocate your reservations into different instance sizes across the same instance type as long as the instance size footprint of your reservation remains the same\.
+You can allocate your reservations into different instance sizes across the same instance family, for example, across the T2 instance family, as long as the instance size footprint of your reservation remains the same\.
 For example, you can divide a reservation for one `t2.large` \(1 x 4\) instance into four `t2.small` \(4 x 1\) instances, or you can combine a reservation for four `t2.small` instances into one `t2.large` instance\.
 However, you cannot change your reservation for two `t2.small` \(2 x 1\) instances into one `t2.large` \(1 x 4\) instance\.
 This is because the existing instance size footprint of your current reservation is smaller than the proposed reservation\.

 In the following example, you have a reservation with two `t2.micro` instances \(giving you a footprint of 1\) and a reservation with one `t2.small` instance \(giving you a footprint of 1\)\.
 You merge both reservations to a single reservation with one `t2.medium` instance—the combined instance size footprint of the two original reservations equals the footprint of the modified reservation\.